New Zealand plans spending spree to counter virus job losses

 “I’m not a fan of austerity,” he said.

-More than half of all workers in New Zealand are currently being subsidized by the government under a scheme that was quickly set up as the nation went into a strict lockdown in March.
+More than half of all workers in New Zealand are currently being subsidized by the government under a program that was quickly set up as the nation went into a strict lockdown in March.
 The budget would extend the scheme for hard-hit businesses.

 The plan also calls for 11,000 environmental jobs to be created, some of them temporary.
 People would be put to work killing pests and restoring wetlands.
 And up to 8,000 new homes would be built, creating thousands of construction jobs.
 Spending would also be increased on everything from health care and education to school lunches and the postal service.

+Opposition leader Simon Bridges said the plan lacked detail and accountability and would add the equivalent of a second mortgage of debt per household.

+“It’s our children and grandchildren who will be paying for it,” Bridges said.

-Lawmakers were expected to approve the budget later Thursday.
+Lawmakers started discussions Thursday afternoon and were expected to approve the budget.